 Level of difficulty: challenging

 Hiking time: 8-9 hours

 Day 03: Chaquicocha – Phuyupatamarca – Wiñayhuayna

 The third day is the most beautiful one.
 You can notice a change in the eco-system while walking to the tropical forest of Wiñayhuayna.
 We will pass two small lakes at the top of the second pass (3950m).
 It’s a gentle climb through beautiful cloud forest and a small Inca tunnel before the third pass (3700m) offers a grand view over the Rio Urubamba Valley.
 The nearest settlement is named Phuyupatamarca/”Town above the clouds” (3600m/11811f).
 A well preserved site with long chain Inca baths where one can enjoy impressive ancient engineering.
 We pass another Inca tunnel before visiting the ruins of Wiñayhuayna/”Forever young” (2650m/8694f).
-The Inca stairs change into a zigzag trail until you reach a red-roofed white building, our last camping site, and also a location with hot water (S5) and bottled drinks.
+The Inca stairs change into a zigzag trail until you reach a red-roofed white building, our last camping site.

 Level of difficulty: normal